Joxit/Linux-conf/docs/DEBIAN-PACKAGES.md

 ## Miscellaneous

-    gnuplot # Command-line driven interactive plotting program terminator # multiple GNOME terminals in one window moreutils # For some utils commands like sponge for read and write in the same file (see https://packages.debian.org/sid/moreutils) figlet  # Generates text banners in ASCII librsvg2-bin # Command-line and graphical viewers for SVG files (rsvg-convert).
+    gnuplot # Command-line driven interactive plotting program tilix # multiple GNOME terminals in one window moreutils # For some utils commands like sponge for read and write in the same file (see https://packages.debian.org/sid/moreutils) figlet  # Generates text banners in ASCII librsvg2-bin # Command-line and graphical viewers for SVG files (rsvg-convert).